 The USPS IP addresses were logged automatically on Attkisson's CBS Toshiba laptop by a software application called evteng.exe, a component of Intel?s wireless networking management software.

-In October 2017, during deposition testimony by USPS technical representative Cliff Biram, USPS testified that IP address 18.104.22.168, among others, was never advertised by USPS "using BGPv4 or any other EGP method" on the Internet.
+In October 2017, during deposition testimony by USPS technical representative Cliff Biram, USPS testified that IP address 188.8.131.52, among others, was never advertised by USPS "using BGPv4 or any other EGP method" on the Internet.
 [Note: The month after his deposition, Biram was hit by a truck and killed in North Carolina.]

 Thus, although in January 2013 USPS was not advertising the IP addresses that were logged on Attkisson's CBS Toshiba laptop, these IP addresses were in fact being used by government resources.

 As mentioned above, Attkisson's forensic analyses discovered that malware files running on Attkisson's CBS Toshiba laptop, including while it was connected via a Juniper VPN link to CBS's internal corporate network at her home in Leesburg, Virginia, were using the USPS IPv4 and IPv6 addresses to communicate across Verizon's FiOS network with one or more remote systems controlled by the Defendants.